vpon-sdk/vpon-sdk.github.io/jp/android/android-instream.jp.md

 <img src="{{site.imgurl}}/instream_18.png" alt="" class="width-600"/>
 Edit your tag parameters.
 Description URL is required.
 Please fill in with the URL of the page that you will put your video player.
 <img src="{{site.imgurl}}/instream_19.png" alt="" class="width-600"/>
 Click `Continue` to generate tag.
-Please add the tag to your App Project for your In-stream Video Ad request.
 <img src="{{site.imgurl}}/instream_20.png" alt="" class="width-600"/>
+Please add `idtype`, `rdid` and `is_lat` after the ad tag and use `&` to separate each of them as the sample below.
+And add the full tag to your App Project for your In-stream Video Ad Request.

+> https://AdTagFromAdManager<font color="red">&idtype=adid&rdid=123e4567-e89b-12d3-a456-426655440000&is_lat=0

+* Please refer to [Pass resettable device identifiers for user targeting] for the definition of idtype, rdid and is_lat.
+* For `idtype` in Android platform, please fill in `adid`.
+* If you don't know how to get the AdId from Android device, please refer to [How to get Android AdId].
+* `is_lat` is required for Google policy, please fill in `0` (User has not chosen to limit ad tracking) to get ad.

 ## Create a Line Item for In-stream Video Ad
 ---